 Experts recommend getting a certificate of insurance as soon as possible.
 Your insurance agent may issue it after receipt of payment.

 General liability insurance is essential for carpenters.
 You can protect the future of your business from financial losses and legal issues.
-Contact your insurance agent and ask them to get you a Pathpoint quote.
+Contact your insurance agent and ask them to get you a Pathpoint instant quote.